 - Business & Management: for progression to Business, Law, Accounting & Finance, Hospitality Management, Humanities & Arts degrees

 - Engineering & Technology: for studying Engineering or Computer Science related degrees

-- Health Science: for studying Medicine, Dentistry or Nursing
+- Health Science: for studying Medicine or Dentistry

 What are the entry requirements for SPM?